microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/certificatebasedauthconfiguration-list.md

 doc_type: "apiPageType"
 ---

-# List certificateBasedAuthConfiguration
+# List certificateBasedAuthConfigurations

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of certificatebasedauthconfiguration objects.
+Get a list of [certificateBasedAuthConfiguration](../resources/certificateBasedAuthConfiguration.md) objects.

 > [!NOTE]
-> Only a single instance of certificateBasedAuthConfiguration can be created (the collection can only have one member).
+> Only a single instance of certificateBasedAuthConfiguration can exist in the collection.
 It always has a fixed ID with a value of '29728ade-6ae4-4ee9-9103-412912537da5'.

 ## Permissions